mmj-dev-git/stacked_plus/README.md

 A Flutter project built on the [Stacked](https://pub.dev/packages/stacked) framework — a powerful architecture solution for production-ready applications.

 Stacked provides amazing solutions for dependency injection, state management, routing, and more.
-However, I felt there were some core libraries missing that we use daily when building high-quality apps.
+However, there are some must-have libraries that are incredibly handy in development and ones we use daily when building high-quality apps.

 **Stacked_plus** includes these core libraries so you can get started building your next app quickly, without wasting time on setting up the base project structure.